darkttyu/COBOL/Chapter 2: COBOL Program Structure.md

 (Under Identification)

-PROGRAM-ID, AUTHOR, INSTALLATION, DATE-WRITTEN, DATE-COMPILED, SECURITY, REMARKS
+PROGRAM-ID, AUTHOR, INSTALLATION, DATE-WRITTEN, DATE-COMPILED, SECURITY, REMARKS (PROGRAM-ID is the only required bc it is the only executable part)

 (Under Environment-Configuration)